DamnKuldeep/Maze-Solving/README.md

 # Maze-Solving
 This is a model based on Reinforcement learning to solve Mazes, taking input as a numpy array or an image.

-# MazeEnv
-MazeEnv is a Python class that represents a simple 2D maze environment.
-The environment is grid-based, with the grid represented as a 2D numpy array.
-The environment includes a start point, an end point, and walls that cannot be traversed.

 # Requirements
 The MazeEnv class requires the following packages to be installed: